noahhefner/website/content/posts/the-land-cruiser-of-laptops/index.md

 *iFixit Repairability Score*

-While new ThinkPads are compelling machines, I wanted something a bit more old-school.
-I narrowed my search to models that were new enough to run modern software comfortably, yet old enough to retain the classic ThinkPad durability and aesthetic.
+While I’m sure modern ThinkPads are great machines, I was drawn to the classic ThinkPad durability and aesthetic.
+That said, I still wanted something practical and new enough to run modern software comfortably, not a museum piece.
 Ultimately, I landed on the xx30 generation—specifically the T430—for the following reasons:

-1. **Skulls** – Skulls is a project that makes it easy to flash any xx30-series ThinkPad with Coreboot, an open-source firmware that supports a wide range of devices.
+1. **Skulls** – Skulls is a project that makes it easy to flash any xx30-series ThinkPad with coreboot, an open-source firmware that supports a wide range of devices.
 More on this later.
 2. **Community Support** – There is a wealth of online content dedicated to modding and upgrading the T430.
 3. **Repairability and Upgradability** – The T430 is very easy to disassemble.
 All major components—including the CPU—are socketed rather than soldered, making repairs and upgrades straightforward.
 Parts are readily available from iFixit or the used market.
 4. **New Enough** – The xx30 series supports Intel’s Ivy Bridge processors.
-While not cutting-edge, they still provide solid performance for light to medium workloads more than a decade later.
+While not cutting-edge, they still provide solid performance for light to medium workloads.
 The T430 also supports up to 16GB of DDR3 memory, which is plenty for Linux.
-By comparison, the T410—just two generations older—is limited to 8GB.
+(By comparison, the T410—just two generations older—is limited to 8GB.)
 5. **Price** – The T430 is relatively inexpensive, typically selling for $50 to $200 on the used market, depending on condition.
 6. **USB 3.0** – The xx30 series was the first to include USB 3.0.
-The previous xx20 generation is limited to USB 2.0, a compromise I wasn’t willing to make.
+(The previous xx20 generation is limited to USB 2.0, a compromise I wasn’t willing to make.)

 After settling on the T430, I picked one up on eBay for $150.
 That’s a bit on the high end, but the machine was in excellent condition and included the original charger.

-Time for some mods.
+Time for some upgrades!

 ![upgrades meme](upgrades.jpg)